Cornell Health services

 Cornell Health accepts all Cornell employee health plans, among several other insurance plans.
 Please see our Insurance & Billing page for more information.

-Cornell Health’s Faculty and Staff Assistance Program (FSAP) offers free, confidential, professional counseling and consultation services by telephone or in person.
+Faculty & Staff Assistance Program (FSAP) offers free, confidential, professional counseling and consultation services by telephone or in person.
 FSAP counselors can help with any personal or work-related problem that is affecting your sense of well-being, your daily life, or job performance.
 Learn more by visiting the FSAP website.

 Helping students in distress